GE Philippines Bringing The Digital Advantage To The Philippines

 PR and Events

 Philippine households pay some of the highest power rates in Asia.
-Filipinos are forced to pay the third highest rates in the region and 16th highest in the world.
+Filipinos are forced to pay the third highest rates in the region and the 16th highest in the world.
 Power rates in Thailand are lower by up to 38 percent, Malaysia by 33 percent, and Indonesia by 85 percent.
 This is an especially difficult situation in a country where more than a quarter of the population lives below the poverty line.

 The high cost of power can be traced to the country’s reliance on aging coal turbine infrastructure.
 Unfortunately, the shift to renewable energy can’t occur overnight because of cost implications.
 The 63.3 Megawatt Calatagan Solar Farm costs P5.7 billion to build.
 Luzon alone requires 227 similar farms to cater to the existing demand.
-On the other hand, power agreements hold-up the immediate replacement of coal-fired power plants.
+On the other hand, power agreements hold up the immediate replacement of coal-fired power plants.

 This energy crisis is not unique to the country; it’s a worldwide dilemma affecting industrializing economies.
 GE thought long and hard for a solution.
 It decided to optimize the energy sector by leveraging digital technologies to analyze big data and discover efficiencies that will lower costs.
-By adopting these, Philippines is estimated to enjoy $10 billion in savings.
+By adopting these, the Philippines is estimated to enjoy $10 billion in savings.

 The parties agreed that this cry was embodied in GE’s “Energy for All” philosophy.
 Its goal was to achieve drastically efficient energy production by harnessing the power of big data.
 With this shared vision, the entire sector would participate in the transformation.